-With the exception of Carnoustie, fairways are wide and greens large and easy to hit so much of this event comes down to how players perform on and around the greens.
-Converting birdie chances is critical if players are going to compile a contending score and minimising bogeys from off of the green is also vital in an event where 20-under or lower is typically the target to be in with a sniff on Sunday afternoon.
+With the exception of Carnoustie, fairways are wide and greens large and easy to hit, so much of this event comes down to how players perform on and around the greens.
+Converting birdie chances is critical if players are going to compile a contending score and minimising bogeys from off of the green is also vital in an event where somewhere around 20-under is typically the target to be in with a sniff on Sunday afternoon.

 As well as the event's nuances that are more obvious in that a slow, pro-am event on 3 different links tracks isn't likely to suit everyone, there are also some other important points to consider:

 With generous pin positions and scoreable par 4s and 5s - particularly at Kingsbarns and St Andrews - this event, for me, is about birdie-making first and foremost.
-A fairly stiff breeze may well keep a lid on scoring to a degree on Thursday, however the emphasis is still likely to be about performing and scoring well on and around the dancefloors.
+A moderate breeze may well keep a lid on scoring to a degree, however the emphasis is still likely to be about performing and scoring well on and around the dancefloors.

 Incoming Form.
-In terms of incoming form, the winners here since 2010 have been very mixed as is reflected by odds ranging from 16/1 to 500/1 and 4 of the 7 winners in that period have been 125/1 or longer pre-event.
-Martin Kaymer (16/1) in 2010 completed a personal hat-trick of wins here having captured the US PGA Championship and KLM Open in his two previous events, however he was the only really 'obvious' winner given current form trends.
-Michael Hoey (250/1) hadn't finished inside the top 30 in his previous 10 starts, David Howell (125/1) had recorded a solitary top-10 in the previous 6 months, Oliver Wilson (500/1) had failed to make the top-30 in his previous 15 events, most of which were on the Challenge Tour, Thorbjorn Olesen (200/1) had missed 10 of his previous 14 cuts after his return from a wrist injury and despite some good early-season form Tyrrell Hatton arrived here with incoming efforts of MC/MC/45.
+In terms of incoming form, the winners here since 2010 have been very mixed as is reflected by odds ranging from 16/1 to 500/1 and half of the winners in that period have been 125/1 or longer pre-event.
+Martin Kaymer (16/1) in 2010 completed a personal hat-trick of wins here having captured the US PGA Championship and KLM Open in his two previous events.
+Michael Hoey (250/1) hadn't finished inside the top 30 in his previous 10 starts, David Howell (125/1) had recorded a solitary top-10 in the previous 6 months, Oliver Wilson (500/1) had failed to make the top-30 in his previous 15 events, most of which were on the Challenge Tour, Thorbjorn Olesen (200/1) had missed 10 of his previous 14 cuts after his return from a wrist injury.
+Despite some good early-season form Tyrrell Hatton arrived here in 2016 with incoming efforts of MC/MC/45, however last year's successful defence came off the back of consecutive top-8 finishes.
 2012 winner Branden Grace (50/1) had shown poor recent form on the European Tour before winning here, although he did arrive fresh off the back of a low-key victory the previous week on the Sunshine Tour.
 A very mixed bag indeed:

 Event Form.
-Going back to 2010, 4 of the 7 winners had fairly tangible form here - in fact Kaymer, Wilson and Olesen had all finished runner-up in this event previously in their respective careers.
+Going back to 2010, half of the winners had fairly tangible form here - in fact Kaymer, Wilson and Olesen had all finished runner-up in this event previously in their respective careers and Hatton was defending champion 12 months ago.
 David Howell had 4 top-8 finishes from 12 starts here prior to winning and clearly also enjoys the format.
-Hoey, Grace and Hatton on the other hand would have been very difficult to pick out simply by eye-balling their previous efforts at the Alfred Dunhill Links.
+Hoey, Grace and Hatton (in 2016) on the other hand would have been very difficult to pick out simply by eye-balling their previous efforts at the Alfred Dunhill Links: